-Time needed by a student to attend training periods required by the Armed Forces Reserve will need preapproval by the Program Director.
-Maximum time allowed is 6 to 8 weeks during the program (same time allotted as a leave of absence but can be done in segments.)
-Any didactic or clinical requirements missed such as tests and clinical competencies must be made up before degree is granted.
-See B3 for Program Completion Time Requirement.
+Time required for a student to participate in training periods mandated by the Armed Forces Reserve will require prior approval from the Program Director.
+The maximum duration permitted is 6 to 8 weeks throughout the program (the same duration allowed for a leave of absence but can be taken in segments).
+Any didactic or clinical obligations missed, such as exams and clinical competencies, must be fulfilled before the degree is awarded.
+Refer to B3 for Program Completion Time Requirement.